awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

    }
    ```

-1. If you are updating a Step Functions task, adapt and run the following command to update its task\-invocation\-parameters\.
+1. If you're updating a Step Functions task, adapt and run the following command to update its task\-invocation\-parameters\.

 ------
 #### [ Linux & macOS ]